Food Hygiene Rating Scheme

 As part of the Act, food businesses are required to display a sticker with a food hygiene rating between zero and five.

 Food premises are inspected by our food safety officers and during the inspection we check that the hygiene standards meet legal requirements and cover areas such as:

 - how hygienically food is handled - how it’s prepared, cooked, re-heated, cooled and stored

 - the condition of the structure of the buildings - cleanliness, layout, lighting, ventilation and other facilities

-- how the business manages and records what it does to make sure food is safe, including having a completed safe catering pack or equivalent, the previous history of compliance in the business and staff training.
+- how the business manages and records what it does to make sure food is safe - including having a completed safe catering pack or equivalent, the previous history of compliance and staff training.

 The hygiene standards found at the time of inspection are then rated on a scale of zero to five: